Friends, The Daily Dose is running intermittently for the time being.

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has a busy night at the hotel.
+The Diary of a Nobody – Sparrow talks to an irate caller.
 Today’s Diary.

 ———